Tika Sumpter: 2012–2015

-Sumpter played Delores "Dee" Anderson in the musical-drama Sparkle (2012), inspired by the story of The Supremes.
+Sumpter played Delores "Dee" Anderson in the musical-drama Sparkle, inspired by the story of The Supremes.
 Sumpter is heard on the Sparkle: Original Motion Picture Soundtrack, and appears in the music video for "Celebrate".

-After Sparkle, she starred in the independent comedy film My Man Is a Loser.
-From May 2013 to July 2021, Sumpter starred as Candace Young, a lead villainess, in the Oprah Winfrey Network soap opera The Haves and the Have Nots.
+After Sparkle, she starred alongside John Stamos in the independent comedy film My Man Is a Loser.
+The film received limited theatrical release on July 25, 2014, by Lionsgate Films.
+In 2013, she starred in the Christmas comedy film A Madea Christmas by Tyler Perry.
+Perry later cast Sumpter as a lead character and main villainess Candace Young in the Oprah Winfrey Network prime time soap opera The Haves and the Have Nots.
 The series was a hit for the Oprah Winfrey Network.
-In 2013, she also appeared in A Madea Christmas.
+The series premiered on May 28, 2013, and ran for 8 seasons until July 20, 2021.

-In 2014, Sumpter co-starred in Ride Along, opposite Kevin Hart and Ice Cube.
+In 2014, Sumpter co-starred in the action comedy film, Ride Along, opposite Kevin Hart and Ice Cube.
+The film grossed $153.2 million worldwide.
 She reprised her role in the 2016 sequel Ride Along 2.
-She played Yvonne Fair in Get On Up, the biographical drama film about James Brown.
-In the same year she co-starred opposite Queen Latifah, Mo'Nique, and Khandi Alexander in the HBO biographical film Bessie about the blues singer Bessie Smith.
+Like the original film, this sequel was panned by most critics but was a box office success, grossing $124.6 million worldwide during its theatrical run.
+The third film was announced but was not filmed.
+In 2014, She played Yvonne Fair, one of Brown’s former lovers, in Get on Up, the biographical drama film about James Brown.
+She co-starred opposite Queen Latifah, Mo'Nique, and Khandi Alexander in the HBO biographical film Bessie about the blues singer Bessie Smith that premiered in 2015.